December 1, 2021

 What is Carbon Monoxide?

 Carbon monoxide is a poisonous gas that is a natural by-product of appliances and power tools that burn fuels like gas, oil, kerosene, wood or charcoal.
 Until recent tragic events, this fatal gas has been under-publicized and overlooked.
 However, it is the leading cause of accidental poisoning deaths in America.
 Common household appliances such as furnaces, boilers, water heaters and stoves give off carbon monoxide with incomplete combustions of flammable fuels.
-Exposure is due to poor venting, leaks or blockages in the vent system, or cracks and corrosion in a furnace’s heat exchanger.
+CO exposure can be caused by venting, leaks or blockages in the vent system, or cracks and corrosion in a furnace’s heat exchanger.

-Carbon monoxide is a tasteless, odorless and colorless gas that is undetectable except by sophisticated gear.
+Carbon monoxide is a tasteless, odorless and colorless gas that is undetectable except by sophisticated biometric, metal oxide or electrochemical sensors.
 It is a deceptive poisoning since symptoms can mimic the flu and other common illnesses.
-Other indicators that a family might be at risk are fatigue, headaches, dizzy spells, nausea, vomiting and confusion.
-Known as the “Silent Killer” people can succumb to carbon monoxide poisoning with very little discomfort.
-They fall asleep, have loss of consciousness and, in the extreme cases, die of exposure.
-The Center for Disease Control estimates that carbon monoxide poisoning claims nearly 500 lives, and causes more than 15,000 visits to the hospital emergency departments, annually.
+Other indicators that a family might be at risk are:

 It is important not to ignore possible symptoms.
 If you or your family is feeling ill with symptoms common to carbon monoxide poisoning, evacuate your home immediately.
 Open doors and windows and turn off any potential sources.
 Contact your local emergency service crew for advice, and if necessary, tell your doctor you suspect carbon monoxide poisoning.